dentarg/auth0-blog/_posts/2018-02-09-3-iam-examples-to-support-digital-transformation.md

   bg_color: "#FFFFFF"
   image: https://cdn.auth0.com/blog/image.jpg
 tags:
+- Authentication
+- Authorisation
+- Oauth
-- tag1
+- OpenID-Connect
-- tag2
+- Digital-Transformation
 related:
+ - 2017-08-04-how-identity-management-helps-you-personalize-your-user-experience
- - 2017-08-23-an-introduction-to-crystal-lang
+ - 2017-03-15-5-reasons-your-company-needs-identity-and-access-management
 ---

 **TL;DR:** We recently [hosted a webinar](https://auth0-1.wistia.com/medias/i6q0xhz4o9) that covered modern identity management and what it takes to implement both Authentication and Authorisation to support your Digital Transformation.
 In this article, we'll cover these implementations ranging from basic authentication, to an OpenID Connect server, and API authentication.

-{% include tweet_quote.html quote_text="quotable tweet text.." %}

 ## Introduction
 Identity and Access Management (IAM) is the security and process that allows the correct users to access the correct content, at the correct times.
 Cloud-based IAM providers, such as _Auth0_, have created simpler and more intuitive ways of managing user access, and they form an important part of **digital transformations.**

+{% include tweet_quote.html quote_text="Identity and Access Management (IAM) is the security and process that allows the correct users to access the correct content, at the correct times." %}

 Digital transformation, for those unaware, is not just a buzzword.
 It encapsulates the process of heavily utilising modern, digital technologies to radically change businesses.